 You should always try to avoid unnecessary text at the top in an attempt to lead people to the offer that you placed at the bottom of the page.

 For example, “want to know what shift has planned for you this month?
 Read on to find out!”.
-This can build up unnecessary anticipation in the reader’s mind and also creates an additional step in the entry process that you don’t need.
+This can build up unnecessary anticipation in the reader’s mind and also create an additional step in the entry process that you don’t need.

 When it comes to a contest landing page, you have to be to the point and grab your readers’ attention right away.

 How valuable is your contest to the person who wishes to enter?

 The person that visits your contest landing page will determine the value of the contest by the value of the prize and their chance of winning the contest.

 If you host monthly contests, people will think that they will have a better chance of winning if they enter every month.
 A once-off contest will leave people feeling like their chances of winning are low, which is why once-off contests have bigger prizes.

 In the image above, Flights From Home makes it a point to display the value of their contest.